Page last updated: March 2026

 Maintaining routines and family traditions as much as possible will help children and young people feel safe and secure.
 Sometimes you have to strike a balance between doing regular activities and coping with the effects of the cancer.

 During treatment, when life may be disrupted and unsettled, try to protect the time your family has together.
-Here are some tips you could try:
+Camp Quality offers holiday accommodation and camps to families affected by cancer.

-- Think of things to do together that don't require much energy.
-You could share reading a book aloud, watching a movie, or playing a board game.
+- Think of things to do together that don’t require much energy.
+You could read a book aloud, watch a movie, or play a board game or a video game.

 - Ask a close friend or relative to coordinate all offers from friends and family to help out with household chores.
-This will give you more time with your family.
+You could also use an app, such as Gather My Crew or KiteCrew.

 Spending one-on-one time

-If you have more than one child, you may need to alternate weeks depending on your energy levels.
+If you have more than one child, you may need to alternate weeks for one-on-one time depending on your energy levels.

-A younger child may not have developed the thinking or language skills to describe how they're feeling, but a play session can help the child to express feelings, make sense of events, and understand the world.
-They may:
+Younger children may not have developed the thinking or language skills to describe how they’re feeling, but a play session can help them to express feelings, make sense of events, and understand the world.

-It's common for teenagers to prefer spending more time with friends, but they may like to visit a favourite cafe, go for a walk, watch a movie or listen to music with you.
+Teenagers may enjoy spending time with friends, but one-on-one time with you is important.
+You may like to visit a favourite cafe, go for a walk, watch a movie or listen to music with them.

 Maintaining discipline

-The issue of discipline is a common concern for families dealing with cancer.
-Maintaining the family's usual boundaries and discipline during this time can strengthen your children's sense of security and their ability to cope.
+Maintaining the family’s usual routines and boundaries during this time can strengthen your children’s sense of security and their ability to cope.

 Keeping up children’s chores, encouraging good study habits, calling out inappropriate behaviours, and sticking to regular bedtimes – all require continued and ongoing supervision from adults.

-Although some flexibility may be reasonable at this time, a predictable set of boundaries and expectations can help to maintain a sense of normal life and will be reassuring for children and young people.
+Although some flexibility may be reasonable at this time, a predictable set of boundaries and expectations can be reassuring for children and young people.

 Single-parent families